nawalgao/GPPrefElicit/README.md

 GPPrefElicit is a python package (released under [MIT License](https://github.com/nawalgao/GPPrefElicit/blob/master/LICENSE)) for eliciting personalized thermal preferences of occupants using [GPflow](https://github.com/GPflow/GPflow), and uses [TensorFlow](http://www.tensorflow.org).

 This GP-PE framework aims at finding occupant’s most preferred indoor room temperature with minimized number of survey queries to the occupants.
-GP-PE framework does this by: (1) maintaining a flexible representation of occupant’s utility function; (2) handle uncertainty in a principled manner; (3) select queries that allow the system to differentiate amongst the preferred states and (4) allow for incorporation of prior knowledge from different sources.
+We also add our *apriori* beliefs that the utility function is unimodal in nature.
+GP-PE framework elicit and learn preferences (utility functions) of occupants by: (1) maintaining a flexible representation of occupant’s utility function; (2) handle uncertainty in a principled manner; (3) select queries that allow the system to differentiate amongst the preferred states and (4) allow for incorporation of prior knowledge from different sources.

 It is currently maintained by [Nimish Awalgaonkar](https://www.predictivesciencelab.org/people.html).